Social Media Accounts

 85% of Centre students study abroad at least once, making us a top-three school in the nation.

-Spend a semester in one of eight countries:
+Spend a semester in one of nine countries:

 Spend shorter terms across the globe, with trips to nearly every continent during winter and summer terms.
 Previous trips include primate study in Barbados, religion and politics in India, sacred arts in Bali, political history in Vietnam, post-revolutionary life in Nicaragua, anthropology in Peru, politics and civil society in Cameroon, and volcanoes in New Zealand.